respectable-citizen/AnimeOS/README.md

 # AnimeOS
-An x64 UEFI hobby OS.
+An x64 UEFI hobby OS dedicated to all forms of degeneracy.

 [FLOW.md](FLOW.md) describes the order of tasks which are executed to get the system running, this is just for my reference.